How can I jump-start my business in this economy?

 My partner a I have a service bureau business specializing in document management services for the legal community.
 For 14 years we've had a steady business--until now.
 We are at a loss for what we can do next; we've exhusted all of our resources to keep sales coming in, but it hasn't worked.

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Well, first things first.
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »Well, first things first.
 Perhaps it's time to take a long, hard look at how your service is priced, how your company rates performance-wise and what you might need to do to improve things.
 Next, it would help if I knew what you mean when you say "we've exhausted all our resources to keep business coming in."
 That said, there are quite a few things that anyone can do to jump start a sagging sales pipeline.

 The most cost-effective (and results-oriented) vehicles include all of the following: